 Interested in an even more extensive learning opportunity?
 The Texas Public Policy Foundation partners with the Charles Koch Institute to place full- and part-time Koch Fellows and Koch Interns in our Internship program for the best combined programming the Liberty Movement has to offer.
 Visit the Charles Koch Institute website to learn more!

-Development interns will work with the Foundation’s Vice President of Development and our development team to learn the techniques of fundraising in the competitive non-profit world.
+Development interns will work with the Foundation’s development team to learn the techniques of fundraising in the competitive non-profit world.
 As a valued member of our team, the development intern will help plan and participate in development events and solicitations, write development materials, talk with donors, draft donor communications, process daily contributions, and conduct donor research.

-Our events intern should be excited to work as a production assistant, schedule coordinator, setup crew, speaker liaison, and/or travel planner for our recently re-designed events team.
+Events interns should be excited to work as a production assistant, schedule coordinator, setup crew, speaker liaison, and/or travel planner for our recently re-designed events team.
 We’re looking for a candidate with an obsession for details, an ability to translate vision into action, and a personable approach to working with crowds.
-Audiences for our event are a diverse group including allied organizations, opposition representatives, donors, legislators, media, and the general public, and our events team works hard to present our research in a pleasant and welcoming environment.
+Audiences for our event are a diverse group including allied organizations, opposition representatives, donors, legislators, media, and the general public.
+Our events team works hard to present our research in a pleasant and welcoming environment.

 Donate to the